 After so long being single, you may have your own way with everything around your house or personal space.
 But when your partner begins spending time together under the same roof, things will slightly start to change.

-Give your partner some space and ask him/her to do the same thing in return.
-This is quite important because when you’re single, you are used to your “alone time”.
-And you can do whatever you wanted at that time.
+Give your partner some space and ask them to do the same thing in return.
+This is quite important because when you’re single, you are used to having your “alone time.”
+But now, things are quite different from usual.

 According to a clinical psychologist, Randi Gunther, she suggests that maybe you need to make a mental list of your priorities for being alone vs do things as a couple.
 Identify when you both need alone time vs couple time.